seth-myers/highcharts-accessible/README.md

 <script type="text/javascript" src="highcharts-accessible.js"></script>
 ```
 ## Usage
-All parameters are optional, but `accessible settings: {}` must be called in order to run the plugin.
+All parameters are optional, but `accessibleSettings: {}` must be called in order to run the plugin.
 ```javascript
 $("#container").highcharts({
   accessibleSettings: {